Rafael-Santamaria-Ortega/linux-crash-course/files_n_dirs.md

 To create a file in current directory you use "touch file.txt", and to create a file in another directory you use "touch /home/user/file.txt".
 We could also use a relative path if we are in home, for example, as such "touch ../userfile.txt".
 After command, you can use any path you want.

 To create a new dir you use "mkdir Receipts" (make directory).
+You can also add flag "-p" to create also the necessary parent directories.

 To copy a file you use "cp [source] [destination]".
 For example, cp file.txt Receipts/ (the final slah is good practice to distinguish files and directories".
 This command can also be used to copy and rename files as such "cp file.txt Receipts/filecopy.txt".
 To copy a directory and its contents to another you can use the command flag "-r", which tell the command to copy recursively; that is the directory with everything in it: "cp -r [source] [destination]".
 An example would be a backup of a full directory: "cp -r Receipts/ BackupReceipts/".
 The name must be unique to work.
 To preserve all of a file's attributes when copying, you can use the flag "-p" as such "cp -p [src] [dst]".